-First, do I need a licence to sell ice cream?
+First, do I need a licence to sell ice cream (or an ice cream van licence)?

 First of all, you need to get the right licence to sell ice cream.
 This can be confusing because the regulations vary depending on how you are selling ice cream and your location.
 For instance: